 The information disclosed pursuant to Article 11 of Regulation (EU) No XXXX/2019 for products referred to in Article 8(1) and 9 (1), (2) and (3) of Regulation (EU) No XXXX/2019 shall be presented in accordance with the template provided in Annex VI.

+By way of derogation from paragraph 1, regarding the information referred to in Articles 8 and 9 of Regulation (EU) No XXXX/2019, financial market participants and financial advisors may include a hyperlink to their website, given that there is a statement in the prospectus indicating the address containing further details, and it is accessible to all investors, as provided in article 19 of Regulation (EU) 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market.

-Article 24 Content of periodic disclosure for financial products promoting environmental or social characteristics (Article 8 and 9 products)
+Article 24 Content of periodic disclosure for financial products promoting environmental or social characteristics and for financial products with sustainable investment objectives (Article 8 and 9 products)

 For financial products referenced in Article 8 and 9 of Regulation (EU) No XXXX/2019, the information disclosed pursuant to Article 11 of Regulation (EU) No XXXX/2019 shall at least include: